Scope and Definitions - 1.1

 Reaction

 Uventet alvorlig uønsket medisinsk bivirkningSUSARSerious adverse reaction which is not covered by reference safety information, RSI.
-For academic studies reference docuements used are usually Investigator’s Brochure or SmPC.
+For academic studies reference documents used are usually Investigator’s Brochure or SmPC.

 Regulation (EU) No 536/2014, Article 2 and Annex III.